The Admissibility of “Absence” Evidence

-Every personal injury claim centers on evidence.
+Every personal injury claim in Birmingham centers on evidence.
 Evidence can be a fact, exhibit, or display that proves the validity of an assertion.
 It is up to the attorneys of both the plaintiff and the defendant in a case to use evidence to prove their points.
 The civil courts in Alabama, however, will not agree to hear every piece of evidence.
 Evidence must fulfill strict standards for the courts to render it admissible.
 A unique type of evidence that mainly arises in product liability claims is absence evidence.

 What Is Absence Evidence?

 An injured party, or plaintiff, may use past incidents involving a product as evidence against the defendant in a product liability lawsuit in Alabama.
 Using evidence of prior incidents can be strong proof that the product contains a defect.
 In a defective brakes claim, for example, a plaintiff may use other car accidents involving the same brakes as evidence against the defendant in the current case.
 If a defendant tries to use an absence of prior incidents with a product as a defense, it is absence evidence.

 Absence evidence refers to the fact an event has had no prior occurrences, entered by the defendant as evidence.
 A defendant’s lawyer may use absence evidence to argue against the defectiveness of a product.
 This argument would assert that because no prior documented occurrences of the same or similar events exist, the product most likely does not contain a defect now.
 In other words, the defendant is using the absence of incidents as evidence of the product’s lack of defects.